My favorites | Sign in

 Hardware

-A XBee Explorer is highly recommended for updating firmware and configuring the radio.
-If you are using Series 2 radios you'll need an XBee Explorer to upload API firmware to the radio (they ship with AT firmware).
+An XBee Explorer is highly recommended for updating firmware and configuring the radio.
+This is also useful for interfacing an XBee with a computer.
+If you are using Series 2 radios you'll need an XBee Explorer to upload API firmware to the radio, via X-CTU (they ship with AT firmware).

 Installation

+Download a .zip or .tar.gz release from github.
 Determine the location of your sketchbook by selecting "preferences" on the Arduino menu.
-Create a "libraries" folder in your sketchbook and unzip the download there.
-See this for more information.
+Create a "libraries" folder in your sketchbook and unzip the release file in that location.

 Uploading Sketches